etherdevpro/etherdevpro/README.md

 - Blockchain Technology (Ethereum, Solidity, Hyperledger)
 - Artificial Intelligence (TensorFlow, Keras, PyTorch)

----

 <!--
-**etherdevpro/etherdevpro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...